abbyazari/abbyazari.github.io/_pages/culture.md

 author_profile: true
 ---

-# Work Environment Culture and Expectations
+# Research Group Community Guidelines

 The Azari Research Group (ARG) aims to embrace and support a community of researchers to pursue the following goals.